dng24/intl-iot/model/model_details.md

 `-h` - Display the usage statement and exit.

-Note: If no models are specified to be generated, all five models will be created.
+Note: If no models are specified to be generated, all the KNN model will be created.

 #### Output